 - January 12, 2015: OUCC Testimony

 A brief summary of the 2013 law

-Indiana Code 8-1-39 allows electric and natural gas utilities to submit 7-year infrastructure improvement plans for IURC approval.
+Indiana Code 8-1-39 allows electric and natural gas utilities to submit 5-to-7-year infrastructure improvement plans for IURC approval.
 It requires the IURC to rule within 210 days once such a request is filed.

 - TDSIC rate increases are limited to no more than 2 percent of total retail revenues each year.